Why I don’t use the terms “masculine” and “feminine” to define the style essences

 Is it accurate to divide the style essences into masculine and feminine?

-First, consider that supermodel Heidi Klum has no significant amounts of the so-called feminine style essences—no Ethereal, Romantic, or Ingenue.
+Supermodel Heidi Klum has no significant amount of the so-called feminine style essences—no Ethereal, Romantic, or Ingenue.
 She has a lot of the so-called masculine essences—a lot of Dramatic and Natural.
 She also has some Classic.

 Heidi is married to Tom Kaulitz, who has a dominant so-called feminine style essence—Ethereal.
 He also has Gamine.